karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 Kubernetes installtion:
 -----------------------------------------------------------------
-k8s installtion can be done is different ways depeding on the requirement. it can be done in 2 ways
+k8s installtion can be done is different ways depeding on the requirement. it can be done in 2 ways.

     1. `minikube` --> for testing, training or local setup we can use it.
     2. `kubeadm`  --> for commertial purpose setup, or production grade setup require kubeadm.